 Consent Accidents and Consent Violations

 I was at a discussion group recently and someone shared a term that I hadn’t heard before: consent accidents.
-This is a really valuable nuance in the ongoing conversations about consent and nurturance culture because it recognizes that there’s a difference between a consent violation and a consent accident.
+This is a really valuable nuance in the ongoing conversations about consent because it recognizes that there’s a difference between a consent violation and a consent accident.

 A consent violation happens when someone chooses to ignore or cross someone’s boundaries.
 People do that for a lot of reasons, including selfishness, arrogance, not caring about their partner, getting off on harming someone (which is distinct from the consensual experience of BDSM), or being somewhere else on the douchebag-rapist spectrum.